-Here at eVo-air Drone Aerial Photography, we have a range of drones to suit most needs and budgets, ranging from diminutive DJI Mini drones to the slightly bigger and superb DJI Mavic 2 Pro and possibly the best-known drone for many consumers, the DJI Phantom 4 Pro.
-We also use the DJI Inspire drone for cinematic projects and large scale video.
+Here at eVo-air Drone Aerial Photography, we have a range of drones to suit most needs and budgets, ranging from diminutive DJI Mini drones to the slightly bigger and superb DJI Mavic 2 Pro and the DJI Maivc 3 Enterprise Thermal, used for thermal imaging projects.
+We also use the magnifient DJI Inspire 2 drone for cinematic projects, tv and filming work.

 But we'll talk to you about what you are looking for and we'll decide on the best drone for the job once we fully understand what you are looking for.